pssst/pssst/README.md

 * `pssst-pull.py` - Example script derived from the CLI for file pulling
 * `pssst-push.py` - Example script derived from the CLI for file pushing
+* `pssst-box.sh`  - Displays and persists the latest messages from a box

 #### Heroku